jonbnewman/mobx-store-provider/README.md

     1. `<Consumer />`

        You can alternatively use this to consume the store in your components.
+Under the hood, this is the React `Context.Consumer`, so it's use is the same:

        ```javascript
        import StoreProvider from "mobx-store-provider";